Your Bookshop Holiday Questions Answered

 12. How many hours and when do guest booksellers man the bookshop?

-The core hours are Saturday and Thursday 10am to 2pm.
+The core hours are Thursday 10am to 2pm and Sunday 11am to 3pm.
 Guest booksellers can choose to be open more hours / days as part of their bookshop experience holiday.
 Footfall is best in the mornings til end of lunchtime - and when nearby cafes are open.

 If you just want to enjoy the bookshop at your leisure and not run it and Marta is around - then you can stay over but not play bookseller.
 Get in touch with Marta to discuss.
 It will still open those days/times.